EaranMaleasi/SIMDoku/README.md

 - [ ] Be as async as possible
   - [ ] Async loading of data from files

+## Projects being planned
+- WPF Implementation with strict MVVM and nicer GUI (Animations!
+Modern look!)
+   - Maybe even with some UWP adventures for that shiny acrylic feature of Fluent Design (XAML Islands)

 ## Future Projects
 These are the features that I want to explore/implement in the future.
 These are in no particular order